 Fort Worth, Texas is a large city that anchors the western side of the Dallas-Fort Worth metroplex and the larger North Texas region.
 It is the county seat of Tarrant County and the fifth largest city in Texas.
 Although Fort Worth is the capital of Tarrant County it also spreads into Parker County, Wise County and Denton County.
 Fort Worth annexed considerable land over the twentieth century that created a sprawling city weaving among its neighboring suburbs.
 As a result Fort Worth shares borders with a large number of cities including Blue Mound, Saginaw, Haltom City, Keller, Arlington, Forest Hill, Edgecliff Village, Burleson, Benbrook, Westworth Village, River Oaks, Euless and Hurst.

 Employment lawyers in Fort Worth, Texas help employees recover for employment law claims under federal and Texas law.
-Employment lawyers in Fort Worth, Dallas and surrounding cities like Adam Kielich represent clients in EEOC hearings, lawsuits, arbitrations and other venues.
+Employment lawyers in Fort Worth, Dallas and surrounding cities represent clients in EEOC hearings, lawsuits, arbitrations and other venues.
 If you believe you have an employment law claim then you should contact Texas employment lawyers right away.
 Employment law claims include wrongful termination, employment discrimination, unpaid overtime and FMLA claims.
 Many employment law claims have short statutes of limitations so contact employment lawyers right away if you believe you have a claim.

 Due to its size and industrial history Fort Worth has a diverse business presence that includes companies like Lockheed Martin, American Airlines, JPS Health Network, Harris Methodist Hospitals, Bell Helicopter, Alcon, Pier 1 and D.R.
 Horton.
 Fort Worth is also home to a number of secondary education institutions including Texas Christian University, the UNT School of Medicine and the Texas A&M School of Law.